Some “experts” say there are eight, 10, even 40 different types of white papers?!

 Notice how this “Evaluation Guide” lists a set of 20 must-have features for a particular genre of software.

-This checklist (also known as a buyer’s guide) asserts that this vendor has the most capable, full-featured offering on the market.
+This checklist (aka buyer’s guide) asserts that this vendor has the most capable, full-featured offering on the market.

 Thanks to eXplorance for permission to use this sample.